Par4All/par4all/examples/P4A/Upscaling/README.txt

 For the CUDA parallel execution on nVidia GPU:

-  make cuda : parallelize the code to CUDA source main.p4a.cu, yuv.p4a.cu and upscale.p4a.cu and build the program hyantes-static-99_cuda
+  make cuda : parallelize the code to CUDA source main.p4a.cu, yuv.p4a.cu and upscale.p4a.cu and build the program upscaling_cuda

 At that time :
    1) the variable nbframes was replaced by a #define NBFRAMES 3525 inside the